rubyworks/smeagol/README.md

 ## BUILDING

 Smeagol also can generate a static site.
-To do this provide a destination directory via the `build` subcommand.
+To do this use the `build` command.

-    $ smeagol build /path/to/site /path/to/wiki-repo
+    $ smeagol build /path/to/wiki-repo

 If `/path/to/repo` is not given, the current working directory is assumed.

+By default the build will be placed in `.build/` in the wiki repo.
+To use an alternate destination use the `-d`/`--dir` optons.

+    $ smeagol build -d /path/to/build-dir /path/to/wiki-repo

 ## UPDATING